95

 MM2H Requirements (2026)

-The honest assessment: The restructured MM2H is expensive.
-The income and asset requirements price out many middle-income retirees.
+The honest assessment: The current MM2H tiers require substantial fixed deposits and a compulsory property purchase.
+Those capital requirements remain out of reach for many middle-income retirees.
 If you do not meet the MM2H thresholds, alternatives include:

 - Social visit pass: Many nationalities get 90-day visa-free entry.
 Some retirees do quarterly border runs, though this is not a long-term residency solution.